Gillings Humanitarian Health Initiative

 Degree program: PhD in Maternal and Child Health (epidemiology minor)

-Aparna Kachoria is a doctoral student in MCH.
-Before joining UNC, she received her MPH in global health epidemiology from the University of Michigan and then spent five years working in quality improvement, health services research, and overseeing mental health research studies in Central Massachusetts.
-Her current research interests include maternal decision making and empowerment in the perinatal period, childhood vaccination in South Asia, and improving overall health equity and quality both globally and here in the US.
-Aparna is currently a research assistant with the WHO Collaboration Center at Gillings, working on an implementation study about hypertension in pregnancy in rural parts of North Carolina.
-She also works with Dr. Joanna Maselko's team on the Bachpan (childhood) study to better understand adverse childhood outcomes and perinatal depression in rural Pakistan.
-At HHI, Aparna provides holistic support by assisting with evaluation and evidence generation, project management and quality of care improvement across multiple projects.
-Aparna has been an HHI intern since 2022.
+Aparna Kachoria is a doctoral student in the MCH department.
+Before joining UNC, she received her MPH in global health epidemiology from the University of Michigan and spent five years working in quality improvement, health services research, and overseeing mental health research studies in Central Massachusetts.
+Her current research interests include maternal empowerment and perinatal mental health, and improving overall health equity and quality both globally and here in the US.
+Aparna is currently a research assistant on two studies; an intervention to reduce hypertension in pregnancy in North Carolina and a project to better understand adverse childhood outcomes and perinatal depression in rural Pakistan.
+At HHI, Aparna works with a humanitarian partner in Sudan on their mixed methods monitoring and evaluation efforts to assess current programs and develop a long-term strategy to improve access, effectiveness and resource allocation of multiple programs and interventions.

 Founded in 2007, this community-based Nicaraguan NGO fosters community empowerment to treat illness, prevent disease and strengthen local health leadership through training and supporting community health workers.
 During the past 15 years over 670 CHWs and volunteers have provided primary and preventive healthcare activities in 25 rural and urban communities in Nicaragua.
 AMOS focuses on improving health for pregnant women, newborns, children under 5, and people with chronic conditions.
 The AMOS-UNC project is focused on monitoring and evaluation, specifically to examine the impact of programs to date and to help in the redesign to optimize benefit to communities.